 Topics: Eighth District, Simple Robbery

-The NOPD is seeking the public’s assistance in locating and identifying two suspects in the investigation of a simple robbery that occurred on December 6, 2019.
+The NOPD is seeking assistance in identifying and locating suspects in the investigation of a simple robbery that occurred on January 1, 2020.

 ...in your inbox.

 Get crime and police district information.